 If you have questions about drug or alcohol testing, or have been contacted by the nursing board, call to schedule a free legal consultation with a nurses attorney, (512) 829-5619.
-Please note that we only help nurses, nursing students, and nursing applicants – with licensing and disciplinary issues.
+Note that the free consultation is ONLY for professional licensing matters.

 If you’ve faced disciplinary action from the Texas Board of Nursing (BON), as one of the terms of your Board Order, you may be required to undergo random or scheduled drug or alcohol screenings with RecoveryTek (the contractor the nursing board has chosen).

 Testing For Alcohol

 When you’re required to submit to periodic random drug screenings, the Board Order may require you to completely abstain from alcohol.
 RecoveryTek’s alcohol test is more sensitive than tests that the nursing board has used in the past.
 The alcohol test can detect smaller amounts of alcohol in your system, as well as alcohol consumption that occurred further in the past.
 In fact, the alcohol test is so sensitive, that it can pick up products such as Nyquil, vanilla extract, hand sanitizers with alcohol, mouthwashes, cough medications, “non-alcoholic” beverages, and other products.
 It’s important that you refrain from using any of these types of products before your alcohol testing, because a positive screen – regardless of the source – can lead to discipline from the nursing board.

 Testing For Drugs

 A Board Order also may prohibit nurses from using the controlled substances Nubain, Stadol, Dalgan, Ultram, and other synthetic opiates, unless you have a prescription and it’s for a legitimate purpose.
 If you do get a prescription, you may need to notify the nursing board and have your healthcare provider submit a written report.